Cervical spondylomyelopathy (wobbler syndrome)

-Wobbler syndrome is primarily genetic in cause, however dietary factors may be contributory.
-There is evidence in the literature to suggest that affected Doberman Pinschers have a reduced size of the neck spinal canal compared to normal dogs of the same breed, which may increase their risk of development of the disease.
-In addition, increased rotation of the ‘lower’ neck spine may explain why Wobbler syndrome commonly affects that area.
+Wobbler syndrome is primarily genetic in cause, however, dietary factors may be contributory.
+There is evidence in the literature to suggest that affected Doberman Pinschers have a reduced size of the neck spinal canal compared to normal dogs of the same breed, which may increase their risk of developing the disease.
+In addition, increased rotation of the ‘lower’ neck spine may explain why wobbler syndrome commonly affects that area.

 Wobbler syndrome is caused by pathology associated with the intervertebral discs between the bones of the vertebral column or a malformation of the bones that make up the cervical vertebral column.
 The diagnosis is confirmed using an MRI scan to examine the spinal cord and the discs between the cervical vertebrae.
 A CT scan can then be used to examine the shape of the bones of vertebral column.
 In some dogs, adjunctive tests such as blood tests or spinal fluid collection may be indicated to help confirm the diagnosis.

-Non-surgical management may allow some stabilization of the condition, at least in the short term.
-It is only recommended in dogs with mild pathology (small disc bulges) and very slow disease progression.
-Ongoing physical therapy is vital, and this is facilitated by the support of our fully equipped Rehabilitation Service with a team of chartered physiotherapists and hydrotherapists.
+Non-surgical management may allow some stabilisation of the condition, at least in the short term.
+It is only recommended for dogs with mild pathology (small disc bulges) and very slow disease progression.
+Ongoing physical therapy is vital and this is facilitated by the support of our fully equipped Rehabilitation Service with a team of chartered physiotherapists and hydrotherapists.
 The following non-surgical treatments are available:

 - Anti-inflammatory medications

 - Physical therapy, manipulative therapies, laser therapy, ultrasound therapy.